Why case studies fail to help B2B service firms close deals

 • Never exaggerate.
 If your champion sees hype, trust drops, and scrutiny rises.

-If legal or brand teams insist on watering down the case study, choose:
+If legal or brand teams insist on watering down the proof, choose:

 1. Keep the logo, accept softer details.
 Good if named logos help win deals.